- How to Find a Safe Psychedelic Retreat

 There are many psychedelic substances to choose from, and a plethora of retreat types around the globe.
 Before you can choose a retreat center, it is important to decide which substance is right for you.

 While there are some commonalities among psychedelics, each substance will provide a qualitatively different experience.
-Some of the most common psychedelics and entheogenic plant medicines are described briefly below.
+Some of the most common psychedelics and entheogenic plant medicines are described below.

 Ayahuasca is a plant substance that comes from the leaves of the Psychotria viridis shrub mixed with the bark of the Banisteriopsis caapi vine.
 These two elements combine in a tea-like brew.
 Ayahuasca was first used among Amazonian tribes for medicinal and spiritual purposes.
 In addition to ongoing indigenous use, this ancient medicine is considered a sacrament by certain religious communities, primarily established churches in Brazil and North America, such as the Santo Daime and União do Vegetal.
 Traditionally, the beverage is intended to be given under the care of an ayahuasquero, shaman or curandero (“healer”) as they are experienced guides and traditional leaders of ayahuasca ceremonies.